thewoood/LMS-Log/diary.md

     Hints: * 1: A good way to solve this could be using a recursiv function, calling itself ALA the button exists and appending the results, each time the function returns a new thing.

+# 27/5/2023

+Did some cleansing.
+Can't we just not store cookies locally if each time we're forced to use it?

+## TODO

+1: Find the maximum lifetime of cookies.